MooersLab/MooersLab/README.md

 In the spring of 2023, I started a [MooersLab](https://codeberg.org/MooersLab) site on Codeberg.
 Codeberg is run by a foundation and has 13 years of funding.
-Most of my new repositories will be found on Codeberg.
+Some of the GitHub repository might wind up being mirrored on the Codeberg.

 If you like a repository, please click on the star in the upper right.